SUMMER 2022 SCHOLARSHIPS

 (Students should not submit $50 deposit with application)

 Those students applying after the grant money has been allocated will be notified and placed on a waiting list.
 Students on the waiting list will be notified if an opening in the program occurs.

-MIAD’s 2020 Pre-College program was generously funded in part by:
+MIAD’s 2021 Pre-College program was presented by Associated Bank and generously supported in part by: